Rodolfo Fariñas

-Rodolfo "Rudy" Castro Fariñas, Sr. (born September 5, 1951) is a Filipino politician and the former Majority Floor Leader of the House of Representatives of the Philippines and represents the 1st District of Ilocos Norte, the Philippines.
+Rodolfo "Rudy" Castro Fariñas, Sr. (born September 5, 1951) is a Filipino lawyer, politician and the former Majority Floor Leader of the House of Representatives of the Philippines and represents the 1st District of Ilocos Norte, the Philippines.
 Fariñas was the last person to serve as governor of Ilocos Norte who was not related to the Marcos family.
+Fariñas has been described as a "henchman of the Marcos regime".

 Early life and education

 Fariñas was born on September 5, 1951.
 In 1971, he obtained a Bachelor of Arts (AB) degree from Ateneo de Manila University.
 He studied law and graduated from the Ateneo de Manila Law School in 1978.
 He placed 8th in the 1978 Philippine Bar Examinations with an 89.90% bar rating.